dejvoss/cs_cdins-msp3-recipe-book/README.md

 Taking to consideration the above user stories i identified below requirements:

 #### Functional Requirements:
-1. The project must be a one webpage with header, one main section and footer.
+1. The project must be a multi webpage with main page, page for adding recipes and single recipe page.
 2. Each recipes needs to be able to open as a single webpage.
 3. Website must be accesible from different devices.
 4. Inserting new recipe must be easy and intuitive: